 When we got to Spring Arbor, Dad’s dairy herd was reduced to one cow, a Jersey.

 Farmers tell me Holstein cows give more milk, but maybe this cow gave enough for our family of seven.
-And I hear Jersey milk has more butterfat — maybe more like whole milk, say, instead of 2%?
+Jersey milk has more butterfat.
+More like whole milk instead of 2%.

 Every morning and every evening, I stood faithfully by her lovely brown bottom, holding her tail in two hands like a bell ringer in a church steeple.
-I had to hold tight, Dad said, so she could not swish him in the face or dip her tail in the milk.
+Hold tight, Dad said, so she could not swish him in the face or dip her tail in the milk.

 Since then I’ve looked inside many dairy barns at milking time, yet I’ve never seen anyone holding a cow’s tail.
 And that, of course, is because they don’t have a highly responsible person of three and a half years whose father assigned him to a position of importance.